CPSmoke/Nginx-Log-Analyser/README.md

 https://roadmap.sh/projects/nginx-log-analyser
 ## Instructions for Using
 1. Make the File Executable
-Now, you need to make the file executable using the following command:
+You need to make the file executable using the following command:

     ```bash
     chmod +x nginx-log-analyser-awk.sh